 St. George, also known as George of Lydda, is a revered saint in the Christian faith.
 He lived in the late 3rd and early 4th century in what is now modern-day Turkey.
 He was a Roman soldier and is remembered for his bravery and his unwavering faith in Jesus Christ.
 His story is one of courage and devotion, and has endured for centuries.

-St. George lived in the late 3rd and early 4th century.
-He was a Roman soldier.
-He is known for his bravery.
-He lived during the time of the Emperor Diocletian.
-Diocletian persecuted and executed many Christians.
-St. George openly declared his belief in Jesus Christ.
-The emperor tried to convince St. George to renounce his beliefs and offer a sacrifice to pagan gods, but George refused.
+During the time of St. George, the Roman Empire was ruled by Emperor Diocletian.
+Diocletian was notorious for his persecution of Christians and had ordered the execution of many believers.
+St. George was one of those who openly declared his faith and was consequently sentenced to death.
+The emperor tried to convince him to renounce his beliefs and offer a sacrifice to pagan gods, but George refused, even at the cost of his life.
 He was executed in the year 303.